Know the likelihood of any number of risk events next year, when you have limited history of those events.

 |About the Excel implementation|

 The Wikipedia page for Poisson distribution, under the heading Confidence interval, shows a credible formula for the confidence interval for a long-term frequency, based on a known count in a known historical period.
 My Monte Carlo trials aligned roughly with the predictions of that formula.
 The difference was that my Monte Carlo spreadsheet trials consistently produced fewer candidate frequencies below the lower end of the confidence interval than would be predicted by the formula.
 There was no such discrepancy at the high end of the interval.
-Any thoughts on this discrepancy would be of great interest to the Clear Lines.

 With some Googling I found a concise and apparently understandable formula for a prediction interval in Luko and Neubauer (2014), properly called the ‘normal approximation’.
 The formula is labelled (2) on page 14.
 The original source may have been Hahn and Meeker (1991).
 However, the formula is an approximation that can produce crazy results outside of its comfort zone.
 In a later edition, Hahn Meeker & Escobar (2017) advised that